nodejs/node-addon-api/doc/error.md

 std::string& Message() const NAPI_NOEXCEPT;
 ```

-Returns the reference to string that represent the message of the error.
+Returns the reference to the string that represent the message of the error.

 ### ThrowAsJavaScriptException

+Throw the error as JavaScript exception.

 ```cpp
 void ThrowAsJavaScriptException() const;
 ```

-Throw the error as JavaScript exception.
+Throws the error as a JavaScript exception.

 ### what